lingdocs/mdx-loader/README.md

 * A table of contents object is exported on the `tableOfContents` object via [mdx-table-of-contents](./packages/mdx-table-of-contents).
 * Pretty typograhy via [remark-textr](https://github.com/remarkjs/remark-textr).

+**NOTE**: Right now there is a very beta `autolink` plugin.
+Unfortunately it only works with text after markdown headings.
+Any JSX included in markdown headings will be lost!

 ## Usage

 ```